I've been working at PB-Farradyne in Seattle now for a little over a year, doing lots of transportation planning and computer

 Above left: The Navy SEAL Museum in Fort Pierce recounts the history

 of the Scouts and Raiders, UDT (Underwater Demolition Teams), Frogmen, and as they're known today, the SEALs.

 Above right: A display in the museum showing some of the weapons that my dad was trained in.

 Above left: Downtown Fort Pierce today looks much like it did during World War II.
 It's a great town.

 Above right: Camping at the pleasant Dickinson State Park south of

 Fort Pierce.
 Is it just me or do Chryslers look out of place in campgrounds?

-Above center: Fueling up.
+Above left: Fueling up.
 Cool car, huh?